Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources and Fund Balances/Net Position

 The Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources and Fund Balances/Net Position section of Note 1 describes accounting treatment for major account balances or transactions.
-Examples often include:
+Disclosures must reflect the nature, characteristics and level of aggregation appropriate for financial reporting in accordance with current GASB standards.

 - Inventories and prepaid items